Cold Therapy Pain Relief

 What do I do if I miss a dose?

-- If you use Cold Therapy Pain Relief on a regular basis, put on a missed dose as soon as you think about it.
+- If you use Cold Therapy Pain Relief (menthol gel, liquid, and solution) on a regular basis, put on a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.